 Water level is where the Sansaire really shines.
 It can run with a water level between 2.75 inches and 6.5 inches, which gives it a total depth range of 3.75 inches, more than most other circulators on the market.
 This may not sound important, but if you’re doing a cook of more than 12 hours, evaporation DOES become a concern.
 So it's nice to know that it has a large depth range.

 The Sansaire Sous Vide Immersion Circulator does not have a timer.

 Here's an excellent, detailed analysis of how the Sansaire works:

 Speed and Reliability

-At 1100W, the Sansaire has a lot of power.
+At 1100W, the Sansaire has a lot of power, more than all the other circulators we review here.
 It will go to 140F from room temperature in less than 20 minutes.

 The Sansaire has been tested by many independent reviewers, and it has consistently proven to be an accurate sous vide machine, even with cooks of 72 hours.